Kirankumar2604/kiranfolio-newspage/MIGRATE_ESBUILD_KIT.md

 1. Update direct dependencies that pull the deprecated packages.
 Run locally:

-   # prefer pnpm if you use it, otherwise npm
+   # prefer npm
-   pnpm up --latest
-   # or
    npm update

    This updates transitive deps and may remove @esbuild-kit from the lockfile.

-2. If you use pnpm and CI enforces frozen lockfiles, update the lockfile and commit it:
+2. If your CI enforces frozen lockfiles, update the lockfile and commit it:

-   pnpm install --no-frozen-lockfile
+   npm install
-   git add pnpm-lock.yaml package.json
+   git add package-lock.json package.json
    git commit -m "chore: update lockfile to remove deprecated esbuild-kit deps"

 3. If some package still depends on @esbuild-kit, identify it with: